WebAssembly/component-model/design/mvp/CanonicalABI.md

-In the `async` case, if the `callee` already called `on_resolve`, then the `RETURNED` code is eagerly returned to the core wasm caller without needing to add a `Subtask` to the component instance's table.
-Otherwise, the index of a new `Subtask` is returned, bit-packed with the current state of the `Subtask` (which will either be `STARTING` or `STARTED`). `STARTING` tells the caller that they need to keep the memory for both the arguments and results allocated;
-`STARTED` tells the caller that the arguments have been ready and thus any argument memory can be reused, but the result buffer has to be kept reserved.
+In the `async` case, if the `callee` already called `on_resolve`, then the `RETURNED` code is eagerly returned to the core wasm caller without needing to add a `Subtask` to the current component instance's `handles` table.
+Otherwise, the index of a new `Subtask` is returned, bit-packed with the current state of the `Subtask` (which will either be `STARTING` or `STARTED`). `STARTING` tells the caller that they need to keep the memory for both the arguments and results allocated; `STARTED` tells the caller that the arguments have been ready and thus any argument memory can be reused, but the result buffer has to be kept reserved.
 ```python
   else:
     if subtask.resolved():